PriyankaDewan06/PriyankaDewan06/README.md

 ## Hi there 👋, I am Priyanka

-- 🔭 I’m currently working on Web Development using PHP
+- 🔭 I’m currently working on web development using the PHP-Laravel Framework.
-- 🌱 I’m currently learning Software Development
+- 🌱 I’m currently learning Next JS and Prisma.
-- 👯 I’m looking to collaborate on software for energy sector
+- 👯 I’m looking to collaborate on PHP and Wordpress development.
-- 💬 Ask me about VLSI Technology
-- 📫 How to reach me: priyanka.dasdewan@gmail.com
+- 📫 How to reach me: Please visit here - https://portfolio.priyankaddewan.com/

 <h3 align="left">Connect with me:</h3>